MathiasSM/mathiassm.github.io/data/pages/about.md

 Hello there!

 My name is Mathias (with a mute "h"), and I'm a Software Development Engineer, graduated on July 2019 from _Universidad Simón Bolívar_ with a Computer Science degree.
-I'm currently ~~living~~ surviving in Venezuela, but if all goes well, I'll soon be relocating to Europe!
+I'm currently living in Spain and working for Amazon as an SDE.

 From the start of my CS studies at USB, I always picked the courses that most interested me.
 I chose the specializations in Artificial Intelligence, Programming Languages and Databases Design and Architecture.
 I grew fond of the last two, specially.
 The rest of my time on the CS world, I've